Mattress Edge Support

 Full-Body Test

-Next, testers lie near the edges in various sleeping positions.
-If they feel like they could roll off, the mattressβs edge support rating drops accordingly.
+Next, testers lie down near the edge of the mattress in all of the common sleep positions.
+If they feel like they might roll off, the edge support rating gets lowered.

 Tape-Measure Test